Gluten-Free French Bread

 2 large eggs, beaten

-8 tablespoons butter, at room temperature, plus more for greasing the pan
+8 tablespoons butter, at room temperature, plus more for oiling the pan

 1 large egg, beaten (optional), for glaze

-In a large mixing bowl combine all purpose flour, sugar, yeast, xanthan gum, sea salt, and cherry powder.
-Stir until will combined, about one minute.
+In a large mixing bowl combine all-purpose flour, sugar, yeast, xanthan gum, sea salt, and cherry powder.
+Stir until evenly combined, about one minute.
 Add the coconut milk and eggs.
 Stir until a thick sticky dough forms, about 1 minute.
 Add the butter one tablespoon at a time.
 Slowly mix until it is well incorporated into the dough.
 Don’t over-mix.

 Lightly butter a standard (4 ½” x 8 ½ ” x 3”) loaf pan.
 Divide the dough into 4 equal portions.
 Shape each portion of dough into an oblong round that will fit into the width of the pan.
 Fit the portions of dough into the pan like oversized slices.

 Set in a warm (about 75 degrees F) and draft-free place until the dough rises above the pan, about 30-45 minutes.
 Position the rack in the center of the oven.
-Pre-heat the oven to 350 degrees F. Use a pastry brush to paint a thin layer of the optional glaze over the top of the bread.
+Pre-heat the oven to 350 degrees F. For the optional glaze, use a pastry brush to paint a thin layer of egg over the top of the bread.
 Bake until the bread is evenly browned on top, about 55-60 minutes.

-Allow to cool for 5-10 minutes.
+Cool for 5-10 minutes in the pan.
 Remove from the pan and cool on a rack for at least one hour before slicing.
 Store the cooled bread, tightly wrapped in the refrigerator.
-Brioche bread is ideal for making French toast.

 This was shared on Real Food Wednesday.